ralphbn1995/Predictive-process-approach-for-email-response-recommendations/README.md

 This repository contains the code implementation of the paper titled [Predictive process approach for email response  recommendations].
 The purpose of this code is to provide a reference implementation for the methods and algorithms described in the paper.

 ## Getting Started
 To get started with this code, first clone the repository to your local machine.
 You will need to have Python installed, as well as several dependencies.
-To install the dependencies, navigate to the root directory of the repository and run the following command:
+To install the dependencies, run the following command:

 ## Copy code
 pip install -r requirements.txt